Mikhub1/AnimationBasics/README.md

-# Animate
+# Animation
-Trying to learn some basic animation
+Exploring the fundamentals of animation and learning the basics.